-A clay-shoveler fracture is a fracture of the spinous process of a lower cervical vertebra (usually C7), and is usually a stress fracture.
+Clay-shoveler fractures are fractures of the spinous process of a lower cervical vertebra (usually C7), and are usually a stress fracture.

 Often these injuries are unrecognised at the time and only found incidentally years later when the cervical spine is imaged for other reasons.

 Acutely they tend to be associated with 1:

 - motor vehicle accidents

 The fracture is seen on lateral radiographs as an oblique lucency through the spinous process, usually of C7.
 There is usually significant displacement.